submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 Switched to context "cluster3".
 ```

-The following commands create an `nginx` Service in the `nginx-test` namespace which targets TCP port 8080, with name http,
+The following commands create an `nginx` Service in the `nginx-test` namespace which targets TCP port 8080, with name `http`, on any Pod
-on any Pod with the `app: nginx` label and exposes it on an abstracted Service port.
-When created, the Service is assigned
+with the `app: nginx` label and exposes it on an abstracted Service port.
+When created, the Service is assigned a unique IP address (also
-a unique IP address (also called `ClusterIP`):
+called `ClusterIP`):

 ```bash
 $ kubectl create namespace nginx-test